 Post 86 prides itself in "Serving Veterans and Serving our Community".
 Our success stems from the many volunteers who step forward to assist in the many community programs and events which we sponsor throughout the year.

-Together, our American Legion Family (The American Legion, The American Legion Auxiliary, The Sons of The American Legion, and The American Legion Riders), emphasize perserving our American traditions and values, improving the quality of life of our nation's children, caring for veterans and their families and perhaps most importantly, teaching the basic fundamentals of good citizenship.
+Together, our American Legion Family (The American Legion, The American Legion Auxiliary, The Sons of The American Legion, and The American Legion Riders), emphasize preserving our American traditions and values, improving the quality of life of our nation's children, caring for veterans and their families and perhaps most importantly, teaching the basic fundamentals of good citizenship.
 Our American Legion Family is the anchor of our success.
 They do not seek recognition or personal gain.
-They do it for a sense of self-satisfaction in making a difference for our veterans and active duty personnel, their families, and the community.
+They do it for a sense of self-satisfaction in making a difference for our veterans and active-duty personnel, their families, and the community.
 They represent all that is great about Post 86 and The American Legion.

 The American Legion is a nonpartisan, not-for-profit organization with great political influence perpetuated by its grassroots involvement in the legislation process.
-Legionnaires sense of obligation to their community, state and nation drives an honest advocacy for veterans in Washington.
-The Legion stands not behind politics, but issues and people that institute progress by focusing on veteran's rights and quality of life.
+Legionnaires' sense of obligation to their community, state, and nation drives an honest advocacy for veterans in Washington.
+The Legion stands not behind politics, but issues and people that institute progress by focusing on veterans' rights and quality of life.

 Thank you for visiting our website and we hope to see you soon.